Green Energy (Definition and Promotion) Act 2009: Definition and promotion of green energy

 The relevant capacities were listed as 5 megawatts for electricity generation and 5 megawatts thermal for the generation of heat.

-Sections 2 to 4
+Microgeneration

-These sections make provision for the promotion of microgeneration and the development of a microgeneration strategy.
+These act makes provision for the promotion of microgeneration and the development of a microgeneration strategy with the existing microgeneration strategy being required to be updated to focus on the existing housing stock.
 The microgeneration strategy was published in March 2006.

-Section 5 - Interpretation

-This section defines the words and expressions "dwellinghouse", "energy efficiency measure", "equipment", "fuel poverty", "the GPDO" and "renewable or low-carbon source" for the purposes of the Act.

-Section 6 - Short title, commencement and extent

-Section 6(1) authorises the citation of the Act by a short title.
+Commencement

-Section 6(2) provides that the Act came into force at the end of the period of two months that began on the day that it was passed.
+Section 6(2) provides that the act came into force at the end of the period of two months that began on the day that it was passed.
 The word "months" means calendar months.
-The day (that is to say, 12 November 2009) on which the Act was passed (that is to say, received royal assent) is included in the period of two months.
-This means that the Act came into force on 12 January 2010.
+The day (that is to say, 12 November 2009) on which the act was passed (that is to say, received royal assent) is included in the period of two months.
+This means that the act came into force on 12 January 2010.

-Section 6(3) provides for its extent, namely England and Wales only.